WatersideDevelopment/fenestra/README.md

 Setting Up Tracking
 -------------------

-The file `client/fenestra.js` contains a small script to trigger a hummingbird event.
+The file `client/fenestra.js` contains a small script to trigger a fenestra event.
 You can either paste the contents of the file into the body of your webpage or you can upload it to your server as a .js file and reference it with a `<script>` tag.
 Once you have done so, in the footer of your page you can call